Asheville, North Carolina: Transportation

 Asheville is served by Asheville Regional Airport in the southernmost portion of the city, and by Interstate 40 (east-west), Interstate 240 (north loop from I-40), and Interstate 26 (north-south).
 Additional major roadways providing access to Asheville include U.S. routes 19 and 74, and North Carolina state routes 191 and 280.
 Passenger rail service is not available for the city.
 The city operates Asheville Rides Transit (ART), which consists of sixteen bus lines, providing service throughout the City of Asheville and to Black Mountain, North Carolina.

-A milestone was achieved in 2003 when Interstate 26 was extended nine miles from Mars Hill (north of Asheville) to Johnson City, Tennessee, completing a seven-year 1/4-billion dollar construction project, part of a twenty-year 1/2-billion dollar construction project through the Blue Ridge Mountains.
+A milestone was achieved in 2003, when Interstate 26 was extended nine miles from Mars Hill (north of Asheville) to Johnson City, Tennessee, completing a seven-year 1/4-billion dollar construction project, part of a twenty-year 1/2-billion dollar construction project through the Blue Ridge Mountains.
 Work continues to improve Interstate 26 from Mars Hill to Interstate 40 by improving U.S. Route 19 and U.S. Route 23 and the western part of Interstate 240.
 This construction will include a multimillion-dollar bridge to cross the French Broad River.

 The Norfolk Southern Railway passes through the city, but passenger service is no longer available in the area.
-The city was last served in 1975 by the Southern Railway's Asheville Special (New York-Washington-Asheville, ended, 1970; Asheville-Salisbury, ended, 1975).
+The city was last served in 1975 by the Southern Railway's Asheville Special (New York–Washington–Asheville, ended, 1970; Asheville–Salisbury, ended, 1975).
 Before that, it was served by the Southern's Skyland Special (Asheville-Columbia-Jacksonville, ended, 1959) and Carolina Special (Cincinnati-Goldsboro and Charleston branches, ended, 1968).
 In 1968, passenger service shifted from Asheville's station to the nearby Biltmore station.
 The Asheville station, built in 1905, was demolished.

 The North Carolina Department of Transportation has proposed the restoration of train service between Asheville and Salisbury, as has Amtrak.

-In 2020, the city received a $US1 million grant from the Federal Transit Administration to be used primarily on the ART bus transit system.
+In 2020, the city received a US$1 million grant from the Federal Transit Administration to be used primarily on the ART bus transit system.